KVHP

-KVHP (channel 29) is a television station in Lake Charles, Louisiana, United States, affiliated with Fox and ABC.
-It is owned by American Spirit Media, which maintains a shared services agreement (SSA) with Gray Television, owner of dual NBC/CW+ affiliate KPLC (channel 7), for the provision of certain services.
-Both stations share studios on Division Street in downtown Lake Charles, while KVHP's transmitter is located in rural northwestern Calcasieu Parish 5 mi northwest of Edgerly (halfway between Lake Charles and Beaumont, Texas, allowing the station's signal to reach both markets).
+KVHP (channel 29) is a television station in Lake Charles, Louisiana, United States, affiliated with Fox, ABC and Univision.
+It is owned by American Spirit Media, which maintains a shared services agreement (SSA) with Gray Media, owner of dual NBC/CW+ affiliate KPLC (channel 7), for the provision of certain services.
+The two stations share studios on Division Street in downtown Lake Charles; KVHP's transmitter is located in rural northwestern Calcasieu Parish 5 mi northwest of Edgerly (halfway between Lake Charles and Beaumont, Texas, allowing the station's signal to reach both markets).